Arterial roads in metropolitan Phoenix: Route description

 The main segment of Bell Road, approximately 31 mi in length, begins at the corporate boundaries of Phoenix and Scottsdale at its intersection with Scottsdale Road; east of Scottsdale Road, the roadway curves to the southeast and becomes Frank Lloyd Wright Boulevard.
 Traveling west, the road intersects with State Route 51 and Interstate 17 in Phoenix, the western leg of State Route 101 in Peoria, and U.S. Route 60 and State Route 303 in Surprise.
 West of the Beardsley Canal, the roadway curves around the White Tank Mountain Regional Park, becoming the Sun Valley Parkway through northern Buckeye.

 East of 66th Street, Bell Road takes a south-easterly bend and, at its intersection with Scottsdale Road, becomes Frank Lloyd Wright Boulevard, named in recognition of architect and designer Frank Lloyd Wright.
 This alignment was built in the mid-1970s during the construction of the CAP canal.
 In this area of Scottsdale, a non-contiguous segment of Bell Road approximately 3 mi long exists north of Frank Lloyd Wright Boulevard, which includes an intersection with the eastern leg of State Route 101.

 Landmarks

 Prominent locations on or near Bell Road include the Scottsdale Municipal Airport, Turf Paradise, The Villas on Bell, Arrowhead Towne Center and the Peoria Sports Complex.
 Bell Road also forms the boundary of the original town site of Surprise.

+Bella Vista Road

+Bella Vista Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area in San Tan Valley.
+It begins at Hunt Highway at the eastern terminus of Golf Club Drive.
+The highway continues east, passing the Central Arizona College - San Tan Campus.
+The road continues for five miles until reaching Attaway Road.

+Bethany Home Road

+Bethany Home Road is an east–west arterial road in the midcentral part of the Phoenix metropolitan area.
+It begins at Jackrabbit Trail in Buckeye where it continues east before ending at a dead end.
+At Canyon View High School, the highway continues before transitioning into Citrus Park at Perryville Road.
+The highway continues in Citrus Park for two miles, before exiting the town at Cotton Lane.
+It crosses the Loop 303.
+It ends a stretch slightly east of Sarival Avenue due to restraints of the Luke Air Force Base.

+Another stretch continues at Litchfield Road in Glendale, continuing for two miles until El Mirage Road.
+Another stretch continues at 83rd Avenue, passing Glendale Heroes Regional Park, continuing in Glendale for five for miles.
+At 43rd Avenue, the highway transitions into the Alhambra urban village of Phoenix for five miles, and crossing the Interstate 17.
+The highway continues for over a mile in the Camelback East village before ending at the Arizona State Route 51.